ngpeijiun/ngpeijiun.github.io/fin/sip/sip-1-unit-trusts.md

 1. A unit trust is a pool of money managed collectively by a fund manager.
 Your money is combined with money from other investors to form a single investment pool.
 Professional fund managers will then invest this pool of money in a portfolio of assets on your behalf to achieve the investment objective of the unit trust.

 2. The number of units you will receive generally depends on the amount of your investment less the sales charge you have to pay divided by the prevailing *net asset value* of the unit trust.
-You should always refer to the *prospectus and product highlights sheet* of the unit trust to ascertain how units are calculated.
+You should always refer to the *Prospectus and Product Highlights Sheet* of the unit trust to ascertain how units are calculated.

 ## Benefits